pekam/finnish-tax-report-util/README.md

 }
 ```

-6. Install dependencies with `npm install`
 7. If you had unclosed positions at the start of the year, edit the
    `getUnclosedEntriesFromPreviousYears.ts` file to provide their entry
    transactions, so they can be used in the FIFO pnl calculations
-8. Execute the program with `npm start`
+8. Execute the program with `npm run ib`

 This will generate several files in the result directory: